mendersoftware/mender-docs/03.Client-installation/06.Configuration-file/50.Configuration-options/docs.md

 #### ModuleTimeoutSeconds

-An integer that specifies the number of seconds that an update module will be allowed to run, before it is considered hanging and killed.
+An integer that specifies the number of seconds that an update module is allowed to run, before it is considered hanging and killed.
 The process will first be sent a SIGTERM signal, and one minute later, if it has not exited, SIGKILL.
 The default is 4 hours.

 #### RetryPollIntervalSeconds